dlim04/fundamentals-of-programming-for-engineers-labs/class-4/exercise-1.md

 }
 ```

+### Your Task
-However, this code does not compile due to multiple errors.
+When trying to run this code in VS Code, it does not compile and
-Your task is to fix this code so that it works as intended.
+throws multiple errors.
+Your task is to copy this task into your IDE and fix
+the compilation errors.

+NB: The salary calculations are correct, it is only compilation errors that
+need fixed.